-If we leave the EU without an agreement on 29 March 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020), UK businesses will have to apply customs, excise and VAT procedures to goods traded with the EU, in the same way that already applies for goods traded outside of the EU.
+If we leave the EU without an agreement on 29 March 2019 (may also apply to new exit date on 31 December 2020), UK businesses will have to apply customs, excise and VAT procedures to goods traded with the EU, in the same way that already applies for goods traded outside of the EU.
 Trading partners in the EUwill also have to apply customs, excise and VAT procedures to goods received from the UK, in the same way that they do for goods received from outside of the EU.

 We have designed this step-by-step guide to help businesses understand the key actions UK business will need to carry out in order to continue trading with EUbusinesses in the event that the UK leaves the EU without an agreement.

 It is based on the existing guidance that already applies to all of the trade that UK businesses carry out with businesses outside of the EU.
 The guide will be updated as any outstanding details are confirmed – including VAT and excise arrangements – and should be used in partnership with our ‘Starting to export outside of the EU’ guidance on GOV.UK.

 The guide is for advice and guidance only and is part of the government’s ongoing programme of planning for all possible outcomes.
 The government fully expects to negotiate an agreement with the EU.

 Step 1: register for an Economic Operator Registration and Identification number

 You need an Economic Operator Registration and Identification (EORI) number to trade.